scouten/ericscouten.travel/content/2012/11-26+south-america/07-praia-do-forte/index.md

 cover = "es-2245-018a"
 +++

-Today, I took a bus tour up to Praia do Forte, a tourist beach village an hour or so up the coast from Salvador.
+Today, I took a bus tour up to [Praia do Forte](https://wikitravel.org/en/Praia_do_Forte), a tourist beach village about 80 km / 50 miles east of Salvador.

 <!-- more -->

+It’s definitely a touristy resort, but still offered some interesting sights and a welcome contrast to the urban center of Salvador.
 It being a very hot and sunny day when we arrived, I experimented a lot with the infrared camera.

 {{ es_image(id="es-2245-002", caption = "Praia do Forte, Bahía, Brazil") }}
 {{ es_image(id="es-2245-015", caption = "Praia do Forte, Bahía, Brazil") }}